john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 And we're rolling.
 Easy.

-> TODO: bonus points: turn off WIFI and Bluetooth on the Pi.
-It's going to be hooked up to the modem by wire anyway, and it IS a security device, so let's lock it down.  https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=146598
+**Bonus Points - Disconnecting WIFI and Bluetooth**

+We really don't need the WIFI and the Bluetooth on and running on our Raspberry Pi any more.
+They're not going to be used and, worse, they are an unnecessary security weakness in our system.
+So let's turn them off.
+Their are [two strategies](https://raspberrypi.stackexchange.com/questions/53149/disable-power-on-wifi-and-bluetooth-interfaces-during-boot) to do this.

+> TODO

 ## Setting up the Modem